 The role of chemical engineers has never been so important.
 As well as designing and delivering products ranging from pharmaceuticals, cosmetics, food and drink, they have a responsibility to help manage the world’s resources and protect the environment.

 Designed with input from industry experts, this course follows a practical problem-solving approach.
-You'll be able to unlock your creative potential and build technical expertise, so you become a highly skilled, work-ready chemical engineering graduate who can develop innovative ways to turn raw materials into everyday products.
+You'll be able to unlock, develop and expand your creative potential and build technical expertise, so you become an enthusiastic highly skilled, confident, work-ready chemical engineering graduate who can develop innovative ways to turn raw materials into everyday products.

 A typical offer would be between 32 and 112 UCAS Tariff points depending on your experience and UCAS Personal Statement.
 Plus 5 GCSEs at grade C, or above (or equivalent) including maths, science and English language.